Writing-for-me/test/otherthing.md

 operations of abstraction and equivalence Fan works to create a narrative of how Trump is no different than Mao, and leaves her readers to imagine the horrors that would follow if Trump were to be elected.
-Within the discourse of liberalism and its metaphysical opposition between (western parliamentary) democracy and totalitarianism --which in this article is 'China's socialist plutocracy'--the ultimate measure of the evil of a ruler is the death count that can be attributed to his personage.
+The discourse of liberalism posits a metaphysical opposition between (western parliamentary) democracy and totalitarianism --which in this article is 'China's socialist plutocracy'-- and holds that the ultimate measure of the evil of a ruler is the death count that can be attributed to his personage.
 Within this framework, what is Hitler’s ten million person holocaust compared to the thirty-eight million that Mao supposedly killed between 1958-1961 alone!1 The lens of abstract equivalence makes it appear that, even worse than another Hitler, would be another Mao.
 But all of this is perhaps premature.
-For the question remains, how does Fan’s article, devoid of any direct references to death counts (perhaps because, at present, none are attributable to Trump), justify the equivalence between Trump and Mao?
+First it is necessary to inquire, how does Fan’s article, devoid of any direct references to death counts (perhaps because, at present, none are attributable to Trump), justify the comparative equivalence between Trump and Mao?

 Fan opens her article with a discussion of Mao’s ‘worldview’ as he elaborates on it his 1957 speech 'On the Correct Handling